Skip Navigation

 SSI: Supplemental Security Income paid by the Social Security Administration

-TACE: Technical Assistance and Continuing Education.
-These are regional centers across the country funded by the U.S. Department of Education to provide information, training, and technical assistance in Vocational Rehabilitation.
+Technical Assistance and Continuing Education (TACE): These are regional centers across the country funded by the U.S. Department of Education to provide information, training, and technical assistance in Vocational Rehabilitation.

 Ticket to Work (TTW): Social Security work incentive program